neilbacon/elec/README.md

 All the above data needs to be in the form of CSV data files.

+## Issues
+ - The [Enket](https://github.com/georgesolomos/enket) project looks to be more comprehensive (found with GitHub search: `nem12 in:readme`)
+ - We should use the NEM12 file as supplied, rather than requiring it to be manually split into separate files for consumption and feedin.
 ## Build, Test, Run
 - Install [Rust](https://www.rust-lang.org/tools/install)
 - download the project: `git clone https://github.com/neilbacon/elec.git`